molily/molily.de/_posts/2017-11-25-robust-javascript.md

 The key to failing fast is to **make your assumptions explicit** with assertions.

 The function above uses `typeof` (see below) to assert the types of `a` and `b`.
 It throws an exception (see below) if they are not numbers or if they are `NaN`.
-We’re going to explain these techniques later in detail.
+We are going to explain these techniques later in detail.

 This example shows that assertions make small errors visible before they grow into big errors.
 The problem is, NaN *is a dangerous beast*.
 NaN is a special value that means “not a number”, but in fact it is a number you can calculate with.

 NaN is contagious.
 All calculations involving NaN fail silently, yielding NaN: `5 + NaN` makes NaN, `Math.sqrt(NaN)` produces NaN.
 All comparisons with NaN yield false: `5 > NaN` is false, `5 < NaN` is also false. `5 === NaN` is false, `NaN === NaN` is also false.

-If a NaN slips into your logic, it’s carried through the rest of the program until the user sees a “NaN” appearing in the interface.
-It’s hard to find the cause of a NaN since the place where it appears can be far from the place that caused it.
+If a NaN slips into your logic, it is carried through the rest of the program until the user sees a “NaN” appearing in the interface.
+It is hard to find the cause of a NaN since the place where it appears can be far from the place that caused it.
 Typically, the cause of a NaN is an implicit type conversion.
 My advice is to raise the alarm as soon as you see a NaN.

 You need to decide how to implement assertions.
 If you throw an exception, like the example above, make sure to catch it in a global error handler and report it to an error logging service (see below).
 If you follow Postel’s Law (see above) instead, at least output a warning on the console and report the error.